jcondor98/statistics/docs/thesis.md

 definition with a fixed value $\alpha$.
 This works perfectly fine in practical applications.

-In other solutions not supporting real EWMA estimation, we can mimick an EWMA-like metric using frequency-based analysis.
+In other solutions not supporting real EWMA estimation, we can mimic an EWMA-like metric using frequency-based analysis.
 For example, in Wazuh we can monitor the login failure rate of a given service and signal an anomaly if the actual value exceeds the expected trend: